sidoh/epaper_templates/README.md

 ## Requirements

 1. An ESP32.
 2. A WaveShare e-Paper module.
-Currently only the 4.2" black/white display is supported.
+Any module [supported by GxEPD2](https://github.com/ZinggJM/GxEPD2#supported-spi-e-paper-panels-from-good-display) will work.

 ## Setup